AlePalu/Paxos/README.md

 When a process connects, the first thing it does is sending a `SUBSCRIBE` message to the local network infrastucture to notify its presence.
 From now on the network knows about it and keeps track of its identifier (send throught the SUBSCRIBE).

-When a process wants to be informed about the precence of currently active processes it sends a `DISCOVERREQUEST` message to the local infrastructure.
+When a process wants to be informed about the precence of currently active processes on network it sends a `DISCOVERREQUEST` message to the local infrastructure.
 The call is synchronous, in the sense that the caller is blocked until all physical node have replied, this guarantees that when the control is given back to the caller, it has the most updated state of the network.
-In response to a `DISCOVERREQUEST`, the local infrastructure immediately replies with the list of local processes and then starts sending `DISCOVER` messages to all known remote nodes, in order to be informed also on processes running on remote machines.
+In response to a `DISCOVERREQUEST`, the local infrastructure immediately replies with the list of local processes and then starts sending `DISCOVER` messages to all known remote nodes, in order to be aware also on processes running on remote machines.
-When a network infrastrucure receives a `DISCOVER` message it responds directly with a `DISCOVERREPLY` containing the list of its local active processes to the sender of the DISCOVER.
-In turn, the network infrastructure which originated the DISCOVER on reception of the DISCOVERREPLY directly forwards it to the process which started the request.
+When a remote network infrastrucure receives a `DISCOVER` message it responds directly with a `DISCOVERREPLY` containing the list of its local active processes to the sender of the `DISCOVER`.
+In turn, the network infrastructure which originated the `DISCOVER` on reception of the `DISCOVERREPLY` directly forwards it to the process which started the request.
 At the end, when all the `DISCOVERREPLY` have been received, such process has the list of all known processes running on the network.

 #### Keeping track of active nodes on network